zahur76/dj-rest_auth/README.md

     }
 ```

 Setting REST_USE_JWT = True will make the /drf-rest-auth/login return a bearer token is so required.

-Notes: The email confirmation view does not exist with dj-rest-auth so it must me redirected to the django-allauth or
+Notes: The email confirmation view does not exist with dj-rest-auth so it must me overwritten to use django-allauth confirm mail or a custom template.
-custom template made.

 Update
  ```